-Figure 6: Climate data replication from LLNL to NERSC over shared network.
-Transfers from 17049 files in \sim 5.3TB of climate dataset from two sources at LLNL to one destination at NERSC with 15 concurrency and 1 parallel stream for each data source show throughput history over time in seconds on the top and the number of concurrency over time in seconds on the bottom.
+Figure 6: Climate data replication from NERSC to ANU in Australia over shared network.
+Transfers from 1228 files in ~305GB of climate dataset from two sources at NERSC to one destination at ANU with 40 concurrency for each data source on a shared network of 10Gbps connection show throughput history over time in seconds.